taluccia/earthengine.cloud.qgis.leaflet/README.md

 Click the Plugins drop down, hover over QTiles to open the menu and select QTiles.
 The QTiles screen pops up.
 Name the directory where you want to save your QTiles and provide a name for the Tileset.
 Select Canvas Extent and Zoom levels.
 In the Parameters make the **'Background transparency'** clear by changing the value to zero and make sure to select **'Write Leaflet-based viewer'**.
 Click Run.

 ![QTiles](https://github.com/taluccia/earthengine.cloud.qgis.leaflet/blob/master/images/qtiles_to_leaflet.JPG)

+> Note: the runtime is dependent on the size and number of zoom levels.